Feminism of Madonna: All-female lists

-Madonna has been included in listicles.
-William Langley from The Daily Telegraph stated in 2011, that she has been a fixture of several "list of world's most powerful/admired/influential women".
-For example, in 2022, she featured on Women in the World's list of 50 Most Popular Women in the World.

-Madonna was also awarded in her industry.
-She won the inaugural Women of the Year by Glamour in 1990, and received the Women of the Year Billboard Women in Music of 2016.
-Media personality Anderson Cooper said about her ongoing influence during the ceremony: "As far as I'm concerned in terms of music and impact and culture, she's been the Woman of the Year every year since she released her first single 'Everybody' in 1982".
-Time also included her in their rank "100 Women of the Year".
+Madonna has been included in listicles focused on women.
+In 2011, William Langley from The Daily Telegraph noted how she has been a fixture of several "list of world's most powerful/admired/influential women".
+In 2021, Time included her in their rank of "100 Women of the Year", representing 100 years of women's history, where Madonna was seen as a representation of the year 1989.
+She featured on Women in the World's list of 50 Most Popular Women in the World the same year.
+She was also awarded in her industry; Madonna won the inaugural Women of the Year by Glamour in 1990, and received the Women of the Year at Billboard Women in Music of 2016.